hyung8758/Korean_FA/README.md

 4. Textgrid(s) will be saved into data directoy.

 ### NOTICE
+---
 1. Do not copy or use audio files in the example directory for other purposes.
 However deleting them is allowed.
 2. Report bugs or provide any recommendation to us through the following email addresses.

 ### CONTRIBUTORS
 ---
-# In order to improve forced alignment performance, all contributors named below participate in this project.
+In order to improve forced alignment performance, all contributors named below participate in this project.

-# Students
-Hyungwon Yang / hyung8758@gmail.com
+#### Coworkers
-Jaekoo Kang / jaekoo.jk@gmail.com
+- Jaekoo Kang / jaekoo.jk@gmail.com
-Yejin Cho / scarletcho@korea.ac.kr
+- Yejin Cho / scarletcho@korea.ac.kr
-Yeonjung Hong / yvonne.yj.hong@gmail.com
+- Yeonjung Hong / yvonne.yj.hong@gmail.com
-Youngsun Cho / youngsunhere@gmail.com
+- Youngsun Cho / youngsunhere@gmail.com
-Sung Hah Hwang / hshsun@gmail.com
+- Sung Hah Hwang / hshsun@gmail.com

-# Advisor
+#### Advisor
 Hosung Nam / hnam@korea.ac.kr